 Online Learning Center

 Training new staff and volunteers sometimes poses a challenge for sexual assault programs with limited resources and time.
 With our online courses, participants can learn at their own pace when their schedule allows.
 We encourage participants to explore and study the additional resources that are provided throughout each course.
 Information about the courses that are available and how to access them can be found at www.ccasa.org/online-learning-center

-CCASA hosts an annual meeting for campus-based advocates to convene, network, and enhance their skills through training on current topics and trends.
+CCASA hosts an annual meeting for campus-based advocates to convene, network, and enhance their skills through training and discussion on current topics and trends.

 Sexual Assault Advocate Training Institute

 The Sexual Assault Advocate Training Institute (SAATI) provides 22* of the 30 training hours necessary to meet statutory requirements for advocate privilege.
 SAATI is designed for staff at community- and campus-based sexual and domestic violence advocacy programs.
 It is also appropriate for staff at law enforcement and district attorney’s victim assistance programs.
 The training will increase participants’ knowledge and skills to support survivors of sexual assault as well as provide participants with information and tools to bring back to their agency to train other staff and volunteers.
 SAATI covers core topics, including: